XericZephyr/LeetCode/Gossip.md

 * Maximum Product Subarray: O(N) Algorithm, watch out the objective function
 * Decode Ways: Corner Cases
 * Unique Paths II: Corner Cases
+* Maximal Square: Remember Integral Image!!!!
+We need to pad zero on the top and left

+## Question
+* In level-order traversal or BFS, how does "constant space" count?
+    Does this mean the use of node queue is prohibited?
+* This is called O(N) ???? https://leetcode.com/discuss/74447/java-o-n-minimum-size-subarray-sum-using-two-pointers

 ## Proof